neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 1. Problem Statement: Deploying multiple instances of a security platform to meet scalability needs and perform for mobile devices and IoT.

-2. Research Question: Proving the plausibility of launching multiple security instances on the developed prototype edge platform.
+2. Research Question(s): Proving the plausibility of launching multiple security instances on the developed prototype edge platform.

 3. Contribution: Will show that adding a quick way to instances multiple security instances to provide coverage for IoT and mobile devices while using Docker.
 This is done by using Security as a service standard that leverages the MEC edge platform for providing.